build-on-aws/content/posts/getting-started-with-opensearch-models/02-processing-inferences-using-ai21labs/index.md

 This means that the internal index `.plugins-ml-config` has been created, which indicates the plugin is initialized.
 This should happen relatively fast; but if for some reason you don't see this result right way, try to reload your browser.
 If you are still unable to see this content, something may be wrong with your OpenSearch cluster.
 Check the container logs for more details.

-Now that you verified everything is working fine with the OpenSearch cluster and the ML Commons plugin, you can prepare your OpenSearch cluster for the models' feature.
+Now that you verified everything is working fine, you can prepare your OpenSearch cluster for the models' feature.
 There are specific settings that you must enable in your cluster before proceeding.
 Go to your browser and point to the following location:

 [http://localhost:5601](http://localhost:5601/)

 This will open the main page of [OpenSearch Dashboards](https://opensearch.org/docs/latest/dashboards/quickstart/).
-You will use the feature Dev Tools from OpenSearch Dashboards to run a set of REST API calls against OpenSearch.
-Alternatively, you can use your own client tool to run these commands—but using Dev Tools will certainly make your life easier.
-Follow these steps to access the Dev Tools feature.
+You will use the feature Developer Tools from OpenSearch Dashboards to run a set of REST API calls against OpenSearch.
+Alternatively, you can use your own client tool to run these commands—but using Developer Tools will certainly make your life easier.
+Follow these steps to access this feature.

 1. Click on the Dev Tools button.
 ![opensearch dashboards main page](images/opensearch_dashboards_1.png)
 2. With the editor open, try the command `GET _cluster/health` to verify the OpenSearch cluster.
 To execute the command, leave the line that starts the command selected, and click in the ▶️ execute button.
 ![opensearch dashboards main page](images/opensearch_dashboards_2.png) There will have it.
 Now you can run commands against your OpenSearch cluster with ease.
-The Dev Tools feature allows you to export and import commands.
+The Developer Tools feature allows you to export and import commands.
 So everything you will do in this tutorial can be saved into a file and then reused in another OpenSearch cluster, such as a [domain from Amazon OpenSearch](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/gsg.html).

-Use the Dev Tools feature to enable the following persistent setting:
+Enable the following persistent setting:

 ```json
 PUT /_cluster/settings